"Hans Sloane" Botanical Plate Plate

-This is a Plate.
-It was made by Chelsea Porcelain Manufactory and after Georg Dionysius Ehret.
+This is a plate.
+It was manufactured by Chelsea Porcelain Manufactory and after Georg Dionysius Ehret.
 It is dated 1753–1756 and we acquired it in 1957.
 Its medium is soft paste porcelain, vitreous enamels.
 It is a part of the Product Design and Decorative Arts department.

 The Chelsea Porcelain Manufactory, established in London in 1745, was a short walk from the Chelsea Physic Garden, where the firm’s painters had access to an abundance of plants for in-person study.
 This book Figures of the Most Beautiful… contains drawings of more than 300 specimens of plants from the Chelsea Physic Garden, which were referenced for the decoration on these ten plates.
 While fashionable in subject matter and style, flowers, insects, and leaves also played a practical role to disguise flaws and imperfections in the plates’ delicate porcelain and glaze

 This object was

 Our curators have highlighted 2 objects that are related to this one.

 H x diam.: 3.5 x 23 cm (1 3/8 x 9 1/16 in.)

 Underside: very faint mark, painted in red overglaze (close to rim)